 Resolution 1696 was the first to place legally-binding Security Council requirements on Iran with respect to its nuclear program.
 That resolution made mandatory the IAEA-demanded suspension and called on Tehran to implement the transparency measures called for by the IAEA board's February 2006 resolution.
 Resolution 1737 reiterated these requirements but expanded the suspension's scope to include "work on all heavy water-related projects."
 It is worth noting that the Security Council has acknowledged (in Resolution 1803, for example) Iran's rights under Article IV of the NPT, which states that parties to the treaty have "the inalienable right ... to develop research, production and use of nuclear energy for peaceful Purposes."
+33

-As noted, Resolution 1929 also requires Tehran to refrain from "any activity related to ballistic missiles capable of delivering nuclear weapons."
-Iran has not complied with this provision.
+As noted, Resolution 1929 also requires Tehran to refrain from "any activity related to ballistic missiles capable of delivering nuclear weapons" and to comply with the modified Code 3.1 of its subsidiary arrangement.